Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/06-TableViews/README.md

 <!-- > -->

+### Delegate

 The delegate must adopt the `UITableViewDelegate protocol`.
-Manages table row configuration and selection, row reordering, highlighting, accessory views, and editing operations.
+Manages table row configuration and **selection, row reordering, highlighting, accessory views, and editing operations**.
 It deals with how the table behaves and looks.

 <!-- v -->